spinach chicken curry

 • Substitute chicken with tofu or chickpeas for a vegan version.

-Keyword high protein curry, IBS friendly Indian food, low carb chicken curry, palak chicken, palak chicken without cream, spinach chicken curry, weight loss chicken recipe
+Keyword chicken curry without cream, high protein curry, IBS friendly Indian food, IBS-Friendly Curry, low carb chicken curry, no onion chicken curry, palak chicken, palak chicken without cream, spinach chicken curry, weight loss chicken recipe

 ✅ Spinach